dyte-io/html-samples/samples/default-meeting-ui/README.md

 # Default Meeting UI Sample

-This sample showcases the simplest way to integrate Dyte's UI Kit in your app!
+This sample showcases the simplest way to integrate RealtimeKit in your app!

 ---